 “I reckon when it’s cleaned up and has gained a few pounds, it’ll be a good-looking dog.
 It seems really glad it’s out of the damp cold.
 Dang, I think those eyes are talking to me.
 Huh!
 I don’t even know if it’s a male or female.
 What am I thinking?
 I’ll have to find a home for it if there’s no owner.”

 She secretly referred to her son’s latest ex-girlfriend as the “gold-duster in conversations she had with her husband about their son’s choice of girlfriends.
-Mama cringed as she had visions of the Goldduster who always seemed to have every finger of both hands, sans her thumbs, adorned with a gold ring, plus a liberal sprinkling of gold sparkles in her eye shadow.
+Mama cringed as she had visions of the Goldduster who always seemed to have every finger of both hands, sans her thumbs, adorned with a gold ring.
 “Gee monyetti!
 That girl could put some alcohol away.
 I know she wasn’t good for my son.
 I don’t think she cared one iota for him.
 How in the world did that co-dependent relationship survive that long?”

 To be continued.